VitruvianTech/foxtrot/README.md

 `[DOMAIN=jira.example.com] [PORT=8080] docker-compose up [-d]`

+When setting up the instance, choose Import, and type `foxzero.zip` in the input field.

 ## SSL

 FoxZero™ JIRA uses Let's Encrypt and Nginx to setup a secure SSL (HTTPS) reverse web proxy.